-On this day, October 18, 1993, former world No 1 Ivan Lendl claimed the last of his 94 titles.
-An eight-time Grand Slam champion, Lendl had just left the top 15 for the first time since 1980, and in 1993, he hadn’t reached the quarter-finals in any major tournament, which had not happened to him since 1979.
-To clinch his fifth crown in Tokyo, he defeated Todd Martin in the final (6-4, 6-4).
+On this day, October 18 in1993, former world No 1 Ivan Lendl claimed the last of his 94 singles titles.
+An eight-time Grand Slam champion, Lendl had just left the top 15 for the first time since 1980, and in 1993, he had not reached the quarter-finals in any major tournament – a first for him since 1979.
+To clinch his fifth title in Tokyo, the Czech defeated Todd Martin in the final in straight sets (6-4, 6-4).

-Born in 1960, Ivan Lendl was world No 7 in September 1992.
-After turning professional in 1978, he was ranked as one of the four best players in the world from 1980 onwards, along with Bjorn Borg, John McEnroe and Jimmy Connors.
-Although he had won dozens of ATP tournaments, including the Grand Prix Masters in 1981 (defeating Vitas Gerulaitis, 6-7, 2-6, 7-6, 6-2, 6-4), he didn’t claim a Grand Slam title until 1984.
+Born in 1960, Ivan Lendl was ranked No 7 in the world in September 1992.
+After turning professional in 1978, he was ranked among the top four players in the world from 1980 onwards, along with Bjorn Borg, John McEnroe and Jimmy Connors.
+Although he had won dozens of ATP tournaments, including the Grand Prix Masters in 1981 (defeating Vitas Gerulaitis, 6-7, 2-6, 7-6, 6-2, 6-4), he did not claim a Grand Slam title until 1984.
 In fact, he had been defeated four times in Grand Slam finals, once in Roland-Garros (in 1981, defeated by Bjorn Borg), twice at the US Open (beaten by Jimmy Connors in 1982 and 1983), and once at the Australian Open (lost to Mats Wilander in 1983).

-Ivan Lendl set new standards in the baseline game, with a very powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, pushing his opponents into a very tough physical challenge.
-He also set new standards in work ethic, practising more than anyone before, paying attention to his fitness and to his diet in a way which tennis players were not used to.
+Ivan Lendl had set new standards in the baseline game, with a very powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, engaging his opponents into a very tough physical battle.
+He also set new standards in work ethic, practicing more than anyone before, paying attention to his fitness and diet in a way which tennis players had never done before.

-Todd Martin was born in 1970.
-He played two years for Northwestern University before he decided to turn pro in 1990.
+Todd Martin was born in 1970 in Illinois, United States.
+He played two years for Northwestern University before deciding to turn pro in 1990.
 It took him two years to break into the top 100.
-The following year, in 1993, he claimed his first title in Coral Springs (defeating David Wheaton in the final, 6-3, 6-4), and he finished runner-up in Memphis, Washington and Montreal.
-Having reached the quarterfinals at Wimbledon (defeated by Jim Courier, 6-2, 7-6, 6-3), he was now No 16 in the world.
+The following year, in 1993, he claimed his first title in Coral Springs (defeating David Wheaton in the final, 6-3, 6-4), and also finished runner-up in Memphis, Washington and Montreal.
+Having reached the quarter-finals at Wimbledon (defeated by Jim Courier, 6-2, 7-6, 6-3), Martin was now ranked No 16 in the world.

 The Tokyo Indoor Open was held from 1978 at the Yoyogi National Gymnasium, famous for its suspension roof design.
-The tournament had been a part of the prestigious Grand Prix Circuit in the 1980’s, and it had been won by numerous great players such as Borg, Connors, Becker, Edberg and Lendl (four times, in 1983, 1985, 1990 and 1992).
+The tournament had been a part of the prestigious Grand Prix Circuit in the 1980s, and had been won by several great players such as Borg, Connors, Becker, Edberg and Lendl himself (four times, in 1983, 1985, 1990 and 1992).

 At the 1993 Tokyo Indoor Open, although Lendl was the defending champion, he was far from being the favourite.
-His 1993 season had been the worst he’d had since 1979.
-Struggling with hip mobility, he had also undergone knee surgery, and for the first time in 13 years, he was out of the top 15.
-In Tokyo, he was only the ninth seed, in a draw including great indoor players such as Edberg, Becker and Goran Ivanisevic.
+His 1993 season had been his worst since 1979.
+Struggling with hip mobility, he had also undergone knee surgery, and for the first time in 13 years, he was out of the world’s top 15.
+In Tokyo, he was only the ninth seed, in a draw that included great indoor players such as Edberg, Becker and Goran Ivanisevic.

-However, great champions like Lendl, who, at the time, held the record of 270 weeks spent as world No 1, should never be counted out.
-He took care of Becker in the quarterfinal, surviving a thriller won 6-3, 1-6, 7-6.
-In the semi-finals, the third-time US Open champion defeated Paul Haarhuis (who had eliminated Ivanisevic in the third round), in another deciding tie-break (3-6, 6-4, 7-6).
+However, great champions like Lendl, who, at the time, held the record of most weeks at world No 1 (270 weeks), should never be counted out.
+He took care of Becker in the quarter-final, surviving a thriller won 6-3, 1-6, 7-6.
+In the semi-finals, the three-time US Open champion defeated Paul Haarhuis (who had eliminated Ivanisevic in the third round) in another deciding set tie-break (3-6, 6-4, 7-6).

-In the final, Lendl faced Todd Martin, the newcomer who had reached the Wimbledon quarter-finals a few months before.
+In the final, Lendl faced Todd Martin, the newcomer who had reached the Wimbledon quarter-finals a few months earlier.
 The American had ousted the No 1 seed Edberg in the quarter-finals (6-4, 6-4).
-Very tall (6’6), he had a great serve, which he often followed to the net, but he could also be consistent from the baseline.
+Very tall (6ft 6 in), Martin had a great serve, which he often followed to the net, but he could also be consistent from the baseline.

-On that day, October 18, Lendl proved that Agassi had been right about him when he had said in August that “there [were] some days when he still hits the ball like a top four player” and won the final 6-4, 6-4 over Martin.
+On finals day, October 18, Lendl proved that Agassi had been right about him when the American had said in August that “there [were] some days when he still hits the ball like a top four player” and won the final 6-4, 6-4 over Martin.

 “I don’t think I belong out of the top 10 yet, but there are reasons why it happened that I couldn’t control,” said Lendl, quoted by The New York Times.
 “I’m going to have another crack at it, but if I play lousy, there’s a good chance 1994 could be my last year.”

-Despite a good start in 1994, where he reached the final in Sydney and the fourth round at the Australian Open (each time defeated by the undisputed No 1 Pete Sampras), Lendl would continue his decline in 1994.
+Despite a good start to the 1994 season, where he reached the final in Sydney and the fourth round at the Australian Open (each time defeated by the undisputed No 1 Pete Sampras), Lendl’s decline would continue in 1994.
 His ranking would drop to No 30, and he would play his last match at the US Open, defeated by Bernd Karbacher (6-4, 7-6, 1-0, ret.).